Balance and Fall Prevention Part III - How to Train for Improved Balance

 Often, we most effectively challenge your proprioception by taking away (or minimizing) how much you can rely on your visual or vestibular system for balance.

-Incorporating some balance challenges that remove your visual system (e.g., closing your eyes), or some challenges to your vestibular system (e.g., turning your head in different directions while balancing) will force you to rely on your proprioceptive system to sense where you’re at and react to maintain your balance.
+Incorporating some balance challenges that remove your visual system (e.g., closing your eyes), or some challenges to your vestibular system (e.g., turning your head in different directions while balancing) will force you to rely on your proprioceptive system to sense where you are and react to maintain your balance.

 Here are a couple of examples of how we can do this: